alexanderalmstrom/astro-deno/README.md

-# Deno Astro
+# Astro with Deno

-This project is built using these docs and guides:
+This project is built as a proof of concept from these docs and guides:

 https://docs.astro.build/en/guides/deploy/deno/